 Democratic governance and human rights

-Efficiency and transparency are essential elements of a democratic and well-functioning public administration and those are also requirments for an EU membership.
+Efficiency and transparency are essential elements of a democratic and well-functioning public administration and those are also requirements for an EU membership.
 Kosovo faces major challenges in this area, including inefficiency, and the country is also one of the most corrupt in Europe.

 Sida contributes in several different ways to the strengthening of the public administration of Kosovo, including capacity development of the ministry of education.
 Extensive support is also given to the Kosovo Agency of Statistics to increase transparency, credibility and accessibility of public data.
 The support contributed to the Kosovo Census in 2011 which was conducted according to international standards.